Hip-hop skit

-A hip hop skit is a form of sketch comedy that appears on a hip hop album or mixtape, and is usually written and performed by the artists themselves.
+A hip-hop skit is a form of sketch comedy that appears on a hip-hop album or mixtape, and is usually written and performed by the artists themselves.
 Skits can appear on albums or mixtapes as individual tracks, or at the beginning or end of a song.
 Some skits are part of concept albums and contribute to an album's concept.
 Skits also occasionally appear on albums of other genres.

 History and style

-3 Feet High and Rising, the 1989 debut album by De La Soul, is generally regarded as the album that popularized the hip hop skit.
+3 Feet High and Rising, the 1989 debut album by De La Soul, is generally regarded as the album that popularized the hip-hop skit.
 Prince Paul, producer of 3 Feet High and Rising, has described the group's intent with their skits as follows:

-Skits came to be widespread in hip hop albums throughout the 1990s.
+Skits came to be widespread in hip-hop albums throughout the 1990s.
 They were frequently employed to help establish an album's prevailing mood, or to contextualize the artist's background and lifestyle.
 Common categories of skit include violent confrontations, sexual encounters, and "answering machine vignettes".
-Skits have also been seen as a venue to add humor to albums, especially as the rise of gangsta rap made comedy less prevalent in the songs themselves.
-Despite their popularity, skits have been controversial with audiences.
+Skits have also been seen as a venue to add levity to albums, especially as the rise of gangsta rap made humor less common in the songs themselves.
+Despite their prevalence, skits have been controversial with audiences.
 They have often been accused of being filler designed to pad out an album's runtime and tracklist.
 The humor in skits has also been criticized as being frequently crass or offensive.

 Skits have declined in popularity in the twenty-first century.
-The advent of the MP3 format is generally held as the main cause of this decline, since the move from album-based listening to shuffleable music libraries made the presence of skits less desirable.
+The advent of the MP3 format is widely attributed as being responsible for this decline, since the move from album-based listening to shuffleable music libraries made the presence of skits less desirable.